 Let Doing College ensure that the junior year in high school is one of the most rewarding in your student’s academic career.

-The Initial Working Session for Juniors
+The Initial Working Session

 - Provide guidance on standardized testing options, the timeline and strategies to minimize cost and maximize success

 - Review student activities and experiences and provide specific recommendations for making your ordinary experiences extraordinary